taskcluster/taskcluster-docs/src/manual/using/actions/ui.md

 Instead, the user interface should require the user to confirm each action, displaying the hookGroupId, hookId, and hookPayload.

+Furthermore, hook implementations should be designed to guard against malicious input, which could be triggered by phishing an unsuspecting administrator to trigger a hook action from a low privileged task with bad intend, causing an evil hookPayload.
+The hook's `triggerSchema` can be one layer of such a guard, but the hook implementation itself should perform additional checks wherever possible.

 Specialized Behavior
 --------------------